deremer/Expressly/README.md

 This version is setup to launch an Express project using Twitter Bootstrap 2.
 (http://twitter.github.com/bootstrap/)

+You can load the Bootstrap documentation homepage at localhost:3000/bootstrap, but links are not functional.

 ## Why
 Setting up a new Express app each time is tedious.
 It's imperative to have a good flexible structure that you understand very well.
 But setting it up each time is a hassle.
 Cloning this repo is a shortcut.